["plan"]

 Two Ginger Rickey Christmas gin cocktails with fresh mint garnish

-Even MORE inspo: What to Mix with Gin (The Best Gin Mixers in 2024)
+Even MORE inspo: What to Mix with Gin: Recipes & Tips

 14. Aviation

-The Aviation cocktail is a dapper retro drink that is making a big resurgence thanks to its daring good looks.
-Arguably one of the most famous cocktails with crème de violette, the Aviation is a dreamy drink with plenty of old-glamor allure.
-The floral bouquet, in combination with the heady sweet-yet-sour flavor of gin and cherry liqueur, makes for a very striking cocktail indeed.
+The Aviation cocktail is a dapper retro drink that’s making a resurgence thanks to its striking good looks.
+One of the most famous cocktails with crème de violette, it brings plenty of old-school glamor to the party.
+Floral notes combined with the sweet-and-sour of gin and cherry liqueur make it a standout cocktail.

 15. Mistletoe Martini

-If you’re looking for a drink that just looks like Christmas, then you will love the Mistletoe Martini.
-The festive drink is an indulgent fruity Martini with a vodka base and delicious notes of cranberry and elderflower added to the mix.
+For a drink that looks like Christmas, mix up a Mistletoe Martini.
+It’s indulgent and fruity with a vodka base and delicious notes of cranberry and elderflower.
 Serve it with your best holiday dishes and watch the magic happen.

 16. Vesper Martini